myselfanandvp/shopninja/README.md

-# i changed the main from the test.
+# i changed the main.